siduction/sidu-manual/data/en/0522-lamp-sql_en.md

 Query OK, 1 row affected (0.002 sec)
 ~~~

 That's all.
-If we want to delete this database the command is "DROP DATABASE sidu;".
+If we want to delete this database, the required command is **`DROP DATABASE sidu;`**.

 #### Create a user

-First we create our project user with the name *tomtom* and assign him exclusively all rights to the project database *sidu*:
+First we create our project user with the name **tomtom** and assign him exclusively all rights to the project database *sidu*:

 ~~~
 MariaDB [(none)]> CREATE USER tomtom@localhost IDENTIFIED BY '<enter a password for tomtom here>';